konmik/Phlux/README.md

 Phlux handles background tasks and it does it even better than any MVP/C implementation.
 Forget about memory leaks, lost data and simultaneously running requests.

-Phlux is more Android-friendly and allows to call `view.update(viewState)` at the end of all.
+Phlux is Android-friendly, it allows to call `view.update(viewState)` at the end of all.

 `update` Looks like a ViewHolder's method, isn't it?